jeffman/m3storyengine/docs/vm.md

 Bytecode is organized into functions (subroutines).
 Each function is scoped to a "room" (literally, corresponding 1:1 with an area of the game's overworld).
 All of a room's functions are stored contiguously.
-There is no "data" section: everything is executable code.
+There is no "data" section in the ROM: everything is executable code.

 There are 1001 rooms in the game.
 The first room, "room 0", is special: it does not correspond to an area of the game's overworld, but instead contains a bunch of common functions that other rooms' functions can call into, like a library of sorts.